Professional Staff Congress | 61 Broadway, 15th Floor, NYC 10006 | 212-354-1252 |212-PSC-CUNY | email@example.com | AFT Local #2334

-NOTICE: January 2 is the next due date for the HEO-CLT PDF, and applications cannot propose activities that start before February 2015.
-Printed and complete applications must be received at the PSC office by Friday, January 2, 2015, 5pm (since Jan 1 is a holiday)to be considered at the January meeting.
-Notices will be sent by January 16 via USPS.
+NOTICE: February 2 is the next due date for the HEO-CLT PDF, and applications cannot propose activities that start before March 2015.
+Printed and complete applications must be received at the PSC office by Monday, February 2, 2015, 5pm to be considered at the February meeting.
+Notices will be sent by February 16 via USPS.

 Applications are not considered officially received if sent by email or fax.
 Consult the Due Dates Schedule and the Guidelines below for details.

 The City University of New York/Professional Staff Congress

 Professional Development Fund for the Higher Education Officer and

 Revised September 2013